IIIF/api/source/api/presentation/3.0/index.md

 For content resources, the value of `type` is drawn from other specifications.
 Recommendations for common content types such as image, text or audio are given in the table below.

-The JSON objects that appear in the value of the `service` property will have many different classes, and can be used to distinguish the sort of service, with specific properties defined in a [registered context document][ldce].
+The JSON objects that appear in the value of the `service` property will have many different classes, and can be used to distinguish the sort of service, with specific properties defined in a [registered context document][prezi30-ldce].

 The value _MUST_ be a string.